 Y’all!
 Come on in!

 I’m Edie and I’m honored to have you visiting my online home.
-If you stay around too long, I’ll probably make you pose for crazy family photos or sing karaoke with me.
-Mostly, I hope to inspire you a little and encourage you in your own wild journey!
+I am a Christian writer and the author of a not-yet-finished book to be published by Tyndale next year, called Coming Home—a spiritual memoir of redemption.
+I write here to remind you that you are loved and to inspire and encourage you to live with intention, love with passion, and serve your people well.
 It was nearly six years ago that I started this blog and I do not take for granted the privilege to write here.
 I used to have a job that required me to actually get dressed and leave the house in the mornings but most days now you’ll find me at home, teaching and raising children, cooking up a storm, getting lost in classic books, and learning to enjoy the beauty of ordinary days.
 I’m obsessed with art and design, all things Texas, banjo music, cowboy boots, colorful, quirky home decor, New Year’s resolutions and Southern-ness.

 Six years ago, I decided to give up my career as a family practice physician to stay home full time with my family.